Best Wedding Gifts for Couples (2026)

 Tinggly Experience Box vs Solo Stove Bonfire 2.0

-Both ~$329–$350 alternatives to traditional kitchen splurges.
-Tinggly is a redeemable voucher (24-month window) for 10,000+ global activities; Solo Stove is a physical 19.5" smokeless fire pit for backyard use [src1, src8].
+Both are ~$329–$350 alternatives to traditional kitchen splurges, but they are different purchase types.
+Tinggly is a redeemable voucher with no expiration date, good for one activity from 13,800+ options in 121 countries; Solo Stove is a physical 19.5" smokeless fire pit for backyard use that ships in days. [src1, src8, src9]

 Ooni Koda 12 vs Anova Precision Cooker 3.0

 Two foodie-couple picks with very different cooking styles.
 Ooni Koda 12 (~$299) is an outdoor 932°F gas pizza oven — show-stopper for entertaining.
-Anova 3.0 (~$169) is a 1100W WiFi sous vide circulator — precision cooking for two [src3, src7].
+Anova 3.0 (~$170) is a 1,100 W WiFi sous vide circulator — precision cooking for two. [src3, src7]

 Pick Ooni if: the couple hosts dinners, has outdoor space, and loves Italian food.